Zabrane/qlnd/doc/loopGuide.md

 While the loop service will be covered below, alternative submarine swap services also exist including https://boltz.exchange/ and http://submarineswaps.org/.

+All channel images used below were generated using the free [Zap Wallet](https://zap.jackmallers.com/).

 # Setup and Installation

 ## loop and loopd